awestover/thoughts/content/0stack/algorithm class notes.md

 CC --> just only think about a spanning tree for the CCs.

 **CLAIM**

 For live CC $S$, there is a tree of size at least $|S|/\Delta^{2}$ in $G^3$ such that the $G$-dist of each pair of vertices in the tree is at least $3$.

 **Pf:**
 greedily construct the tree

 By a union bound, and the fact that there aren't too many possible trees on $\log n$ vertices, we get that it's unlikely that $G^{3}$ has any $\log n$ sized trees.
 So the live CCs in $G$ should be of size at most $\Delta^{2} \log n$.

+#### degeneracy
+Nathan and I came up with a nice algorithm for approximating the degeneracy of a graph.
+Unfortunately the actual pset question was much less cool than this (it was about arboricity).
+But anyways here's our ridiculous algorithm.

+First, define degeneracy of a graph to be the smallest number $D$ such that it's possible to repeatedly strip vertices of degree $D$ from the graph and by doing so end up with the empty graph.
+Note that this is one nice way of quantifying sparsity of a graph.

+**Observation 1**
+You can compute degeneracy in time $\widetilde{O}(m)$ easily.
+Just repeatedly strip all the vertices with degree less than $D$. (you can binary search to guess $D$)

+**Observation 2**
+Now we argue that subsampling edges doesn't mess with degeneracy too much.
+The argument is that, if we look at the vertex stripping order from before, then it's probably still a valid ordering.
+When you have lots of neighbors in a set, Chernoff says that this number shrinks predictably.
+And if not then we don't even care.